What is a Family Resource Center (FRC)?

 - Connection to additional community resources outside the Family Resource Centers

 “When we hear parents say things like, ‘Oh okay, let’s meet tomorrow at the park’,’as they’re walking out of play group, how powerful is that?
 Those two parents probably didn’t know each other a year ago or six months ago.”

 Wisconsin Family Resource Centers

 Use this map to find a FRC near you.
 If you don’t have an FRC in your community, reach out to the closest one.
 Sometimes FRCs have virtual offerings or satellite programming in surrounding areas.
-It is also important to be aware that FRCs in Wisconsin are all unique and don’t offer the same type, quality or availability of services.
+It is also important to be aware that FRCs in Wisconsin are all unique and don’t offer the same type, quality, or availability of services.
 Some community-based agencies also have some family support services and programs.
 The map includes additional agencies that may have programs/services available to all families but they may have eligibility requirements for other services.